jcklie/iccbc-2019/README.md

 <img align="left" src="img/yangtao_logo_small.png" style="margin: 20px">

 *yáng táo* (杨桃) is an augmented reality app for learning Chinese characters.
 It was developed for the [2019 International Collegiate Competition for Brain-inspired Computing（ICCBC 2019](https://contest.cbicr.org/en/index.php?catid=1).
 We were ranked in the top 16 and participated in the finals in Tsinghua University, Beijing, China.
-The idea is to combine many different cues to better remember Hanzi, e.g. etymology, radicals, pronounciation, mnemonics, ...
+The idea is to combine many different cues to better remember Hanzi, e.g. etymology, radicals, pronounciation, mnemonics.
+For more information, please consult our [Technical Document](img/0048-Yangtao-TUD_THU-TechnicalDocumentation.pdf) or [watch our video](https://youtu.be/3IBDXE0ZM14)!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3IBDXE0ZM14" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Screenshots